 The guided Moshi Bike Tour is popular for a reason.
 It’s 20km so it’s long enough to be an adventure but it’s not exactly the Tour de France.
 And it’s the best way to really see the true Moshi.
 This fascinating tour takes you from the colorful, bustling Moshi town roads to nearby picturesque villages, through forest trails and along tiny farmland paths.
-You’ll get an authentic flavour of this little typically-Tanzanian community nestling in the green and fertile foothills of Kilimanjaro, through first-hand experience of town and agricultural life and of its colonial history.
+You’ll get an authentic flavor of this little typically-Tanzanian community nestling in the green and fertile foothills of Kilimanjaro, through first-hand experience of town and agricultural life and of its colonial history.

 Start your mini-adventure with the short but fascinating drive from Moshi up the lush slopes of Mount Kilimanjaro to the village of Materuni, approximately 1,800 m above sea level.
 This is market garden territory and has the perfect mixture of climate and soil to produce some of the best coffee in Africa.
-You’ll visit a coffee farm and learn about how coffee is grown, harvested and processed, and you’ll try your hand at roasting and preparing a fresh cup of coffee the Chagga way.
-After a delightful coffee break you’ll take a beautiful 45-minute hike through the hills and valleys en route to the Materuni Falls.
-You’ll pass through banana and coffee plantations, up and down mini-valleys, across ridges and through narrow splashing rivulets.
+You’ll visit a coffee farm and learn about how coffee is grown, harvested, and processed, and you’ll try your hand at roasting and preparing a fresh cup of coffee the Chagga way.
+After a delightful coffee break, you’ll take a beautiful 45-minute hike through the hills and valleys en route to Materuni Falls.
+You’ll pass through banana and coffee plantations, up and down mini-valleys, across ridges, and through narrow splashing rivulets.

 Along the way your guide will teach you about local plants and how they are used for food and traditional medicine, as well as giving you more insight into the local Chagga culture.
 You’ll hear the Falls before you see them, and once they come into view, you might be lucky enough to see a rainbow sheen as the splashing waters split the sunlight.
-The Falls are hidden away in a pristine valley with cliffs towering to 200ft overhead.
-The mountain waters falls straight down in a shimmering curtain to splash in the rippling pool where you can float and take a swim
+The Falls are hidden away in a pristine valley with cliffs towering 200ft overhead.
+The mountain waters fall straight down in a shimmering curtain to splash in the rippling pool where you can float and take a swim